Skip to main content

 It connects exclusively to the AI Data Processing Node via a dedicated RAG port (right side of the node).

-The node receives its input from a Data Source Node (or any upstream node) formatted as markdown with optional file blocks and a query:
+The node receives its input from the connected AI Data Processing Node.
+That node forwards the text it receives from a Data Source Node or any other upstream node, formatted as markdown with optional file blocks and a query:

 Using the attached document, answer: